 We take an afternoon flight to Maharastra, and continue drivin to our destination, depending on flight time.

 Morning search for displaying Broad-tailed Grassbird, a bird so rarely encountered in the usual birding season in the winter but during monsoon allows great views as it performs an aerial display.
-Painted Francolin is also very likely nearby, before finishing the tour in Mumbai.
+Painted Francolin is also very likely nearby, as is the range-restricted Vigors's Sunbird, before finishing the tour in Mumbai.
 Night in Mumbai.

 Departures from Mumbai International Airport.